 But if someone clicks on your link and then makes another purchase of any products within 24 hours, your account will be credited with an earnings fee.

-Here is a brief report from my account to show you an example of how you can earn Amazon Affiliate commission.
+Here is a brief report from my account to show you an example of how you can earn an Amazon Affiliate commission.

 The table above is only a small snapshot.
 I have to say that some months can be very good, while others are not so good.
-There is a little bit of luck involved in any affiliate marketing programs.
+There is a little bit of luck involved in any affiliate marketing program.

 On occasions, I have earned excellent commissions on such items as televisions, electronic devices, and even once, a complete home video surveillance system.